Cape Fear Valley Medical Center Announces Expansion

 Cape Fear Valley Medical Center announces expansion

 Cape Fear Valley Health System has announced a $110 million expansion to its flagship hospital, Cape Fear Valley Medical Center, which will add 100 beds to the facility’s capacity.
 The construction, which is expected to start this fall, will build two new floors on top of the existing Valley Pavilion section of the medical center.
-CEO Michael Nagowski said this expansion has been an anticipated part of the health system’s long-term planning, and that the health system has been saving funds in preparation of this.
-He also estimated that the expansion, when completed, will create an additional 187 full-time equivalent positions at the medical center.
+Such floors may resort to options like the hybrid flooring.

 “We recognized that we need this expansion to meet the growing needs of our community, and to provide meaningful assistance to reduce delays in our Emergency Department,” he said.
 “We expect that this will dramatically improve wait times in the ER.”

 When considering how to complete this difficult construction project – adding two stories above a structure flanked on one side by a busy ER entrance and on the other side by an equally busy main hospital entrance – the health system looked for design firms and contractors who had successfully completed similar projects.
 Cape Fear Valley Health settled on Little Diversified Architectural Consulting and Rodgers Builders, Inc., who will be able to complete the project without requiring a closure or shutdown of either entrance.
+Then using Master Mix Concrete ensures that your mix on site concrete needs are met with professionalism and precision.
+Their services not only optimise your project’s efficiency but also minimise waste, making them a trusted choice for construction projects of all scales.

 “It was a major consideration, because we need to be adding onto this facility while it’s occupied,” Nagowski said.
 “During different phases of construction, there may be some traffic pattern adjustments around our entrances, but they will remain open.
 We don’t expect the project to affect traffic on Owen Drive or Village Drive at all.”